 - any course listed in the Liberal Arts Core

 - non-music courses in:

 - American studies (AMER)

-- o computer science (CS)
+- Computer science (CS)

+- Data science (DS)

 - o Engineering science (ES)

-- financial economics (FNEC)
+- Financial economics (FNEC)

-- managerial studies (MGRL)
+- Business-Arts&Science (BUSA)

-- human and organizational development (HOD)
+- Human and organizational development (HOD)

 - any course in the Divinity School.

-- When a science course is taken with a lab, both courses may count as academic electives, provided the student earns a passing grade in each.
-Labs taken independently (without the lecture) will not count as an academic elective.
+- When a science course is taken with a lab, both courses may count as academic electives, provided

+the student earns a passing grade in each.
+Labs taken independently (without the lecture) will

+not count as an academic elective.

 - -Practicums and internships may not count as academic electives.

 - -Note that courses listed as "approved electives" or "recommended courses" in another school's major or program are not necessarily approved for Blair's Liberal Arts core.